Financial-Times/origami/README.md

 o-banner is themeable, and has the following built-in themes, which can be used in combination with eachother:

   - `small`: Display the banner in the bottom left of the screen at a smaller size, rather than full width
+  - `compact`: Display the banner in the bottom left like the `small` theme, but with tighter spacing and smaller typography
   - `marketing`: Use the marketing colours for the banner

 In the markup, these can be applied as classes alongside the `o-banner class`.
 They are exposed as modifiers: